TheSmallTeaBoi/the-libre-sample-pack/README.md

 That should create a folder on your home directory called *the-libre-sample-pack* with all the goodies.

+OR click the green </> button and download zip and extract to your sample directory!
 ---

 ## **To contribute**
 You can contribute with samples or presets as long as they're yours and correctly organized and formatted.
+All contributions will be licensed under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)

 ### Formatting